-2. Turn ON and press the boot key to enter into boot (BIOS) options.
+2. Turn ON and press the boot key to enter the boot (BIOS) options.
 The boot key varies from the computer manufacturer.
 Generally, it is F1, F2, F10, F12, Del, or Esc keys.
-If you are not sure then search the boot key for your computer on Google.
+If you are not sure, then search for the boot key for your computer on Google.

-3. Once you are into the BIOS menu navigate to the “Boot” option.
+3. Once you are in the BIOS menu, navigate to the “Boot” option.

 4. Now select the “UEFI” option and save the changes.
 Use up-down arrow keys to navigate.

-Now, try to install Windows and you would be able to install on GPT disk without any error.
+Now, try to install Windows, and you will be able to install it on a GPT disk without any error.